 Canal Via Cruise Ship

-A surreal panorama of dawn breaking on Panama City was the first the first thing I saw on the Panama Canal passage.
+A surreal panorama of dawn breaking on Panama City was the first thing I saw on the Panama Canal passage.

 Small but powerful tugs abound near the locks to assist the vessels into the locks, if needed.